Usbac/tundra/docs/stdlib.md

 Returns the average number of the giving array of numbers.

-The first parameter is the array with the numbers, the second parameter is optional and is the number of decimals in the number to return.
+The first parameter is the array with the numeric values, the second parameter is optional and is the number of decimals in the number to return.
 By default it's 2.

 ```js
 let numbers = [4.5, 6, 3, 2.8, 9];